Galilee: Roman period

+Early Roman period

 In the early Roman period, Galilee was predominantly Jewish.
 Archaeological evidence from multiple sites reveals Jewish customs, including the use of limestone vessels, ritual baths for purity, and secondary burial practices.
 A significant wave of Jewish settlement arrived in the region following the Roman conquest of 63 BCE.
 Large towns such as Kefar Hananya, Parod, Ravid, Mashkaneh, Sabban, and Tiberias were established by the end of the first century BCE or the start of the first century CE.
 By the end of the first century CE, the Galilee was dotted with small towns and villages.
 While Josephus writes there were 204 small towns, modern scholars consider this an exaggeration.

 Galilee's economy under Roman rule thrived on a combination of agriculture, fishing, and specialized crafts.
 Excavations in villages like Nazareth have revealed extensive agricultural infrastructure, including numerous olive presses and granaries.
 Olive was extensively grown in parts of Upper Galilee.
 Many towns and villages, particularly those around the Sea of Galilee benefited from both fertile land and a thriving fishing industry.
 In Tarichaea (Magdala), salted, dried, and pickled fish were significant export goods.
 Galilee also had specialized production centers.
 Shihin, near Sepphoris, produced most of the region's storage jars.
 Kefar Hananya in Upper Galilee manufactured various tableware forms, supplying markets across Galilee, the Golan Heights, the Decapolis, coastal areas, and the Beth Shean Valley.

 Josephus describes the Jewish population of Galilee as being nationalist and hostile to Jewish city-dwellers, making them the first target for the Romans during the Jewish-Roman wars.
 Bargil Pixner believes they descended from a Davidic Jewish clan from Babylon.
 But according to archaeological and literary evidence, upper and lower Galilee were 'very much in constant touch with the gentile, Greek-speaking cities that surrounded them.'
 Many Galileans were bilingual and made daily contacts with Jerusalem and gentiles around the Roman territory.

 Markus Cromhout states that while Galileans, Judeans and diasporic Judeans were all Jewish, the Galileans had their unique social, political and economic matrix.
 In terms of ethnicity, Galileans were ethnic Judeans, which generally saw themselves also as Israelites, but could be also identified with localized characteristics, such as Sepphorean.
 Others argue that Galileans and Judeans were distinct people groups.
 Outsiders generally conflated them due to Hellenistic-Roman culture, which grouped all diverse groups in Palestine and their related diasporas as "Judean".